xaolanx/hjem-rum/docs/CONTRIBUTING.md

 ### Writing Options

+> [!IMPORTANT]
+> When writing options for any Nix module, do NOT make any option depend on a
+> value from `config`.
+Options should be pure, or it will interfere with modules
+> evaluation.

 Writing new options is the core of any new module.
 It is also the easiest place to blunder.
 As stated above, a core principle of HJR is to minimize the number of options as much as possible.
 As such, we have created a general template that